zhxie/takos/README.md

 **Takos** is a cross-platform schedule and battle statistic client of Splatoon 2.

+*This project is no longer actively maintained, so you'd better use alternative utility like Nintendo Switch Online, [splatnet2statink](https://github.com/frozenpandaman/splatnet2statink), ikaWidget2 and [Salmonia](https://github.com/tkgstrator/Salmonia).*

 ## Features

 - Automatic cookie generation of SplatNet